 Let us consider a question. – Discuss the impact of an increase in interest rates?

-This question is quite open ended.
-First of all consider impact on:
+This question is quite open-ended.
+First of all, consider the impact on:

 - Aggregate Demand